-You attempted to use our Match Properties tool to change an existing hatch object in your drawing (such as a groundcover or Reference Note hatch) to another object with the same hatch pattern but with a different rotation.
-Match Properties is changing the destination object into the source object successfully, but the hatch rotation is not changing.
+You attempted to use our Mimic tool (formerly known as Match Properties) to change an existing hatch object in your drawing (such as a groundcover or Reference Note hatch) to another object with the same hatch pattern but with a different rotation.
+Mimic is changing the destination object into the source object successfully, but the hatch rotation is not changing.

 For example, you might have one Reference Note object that looks like this:

 And you're trying to change it into a different Reference Note object that looks like this:

 The object is changing correctly, but the hatch is staying the same as it originally was in the drawing, with the original rotation.

 If you select both hatches and look in the Properties panel, they may be listed as having the same angle, even though the hatches clearly don't have the same angle in your drawing.

 To open the Properties panel, type Prop in the Command line and press Enter.